Skip to main content

 Written by Petr Pech

-In general, the solution may be a complete reinstallation of Java.
+In general, a complete reinstallation of Java may resolve the issue.
 Since the program now includes Java in its installation package, you need to uninstall and reinstall the application (download here).

 Disabling SIP may also help.
 (Session Initiation Protocol)

-If you are using Flexi in the cloud, installing the client package of the same version as your Flexi application may resolve the issue.
+If you are using Flexi in the cloud, installing the client package of the same version as your Flexi application may help.

 Fedora 28